Search the Graduate POS Manual

 Engl 599 and 699 credits may be taken only if students have submitted the Graduate College Program of Study and Committee Form (POSC) officially selecting their major professor and forming their POS committee.

-Registration reference numbers for Engl 699 or 599 may be obtained from the Graduate Program Staff Assistant (firstname.lastname@example.org) only after the POSC Form is approved by your POS Committee, DOGE, and the Graduate College.
+Registration reference numbers for Engl 699 or 599 may be obtained from the Graduate Program Administrative Assistant (firstname.lastname@example.org) only after the POSC Form is approved by your POS Committee, DOGE, and the Graduate College.